Flukes are parasitic flatworms that infect various parts of the body (blood vessels, gastrointestinal tract, lungs, liver) depending on the species.

 Fasciolopsiasis is generally asymptomatic.
 In heavy infections, symptoms typically begin 30 to 60 days after exposure and can include anorexia, vomiting, diarrhea, abdominal pain, and signs of malabsorption.
 Peripheral eosinophilia may be present.

 In severe cases, malabsorption can result in edema and ascites due to protein loss.
 Vitamin B12 deficiency and anemia can also occur.

-Diagnosis is made by finding eggs or, less commonly, adults in the feces.
+Diagnosis of fasciolopsiasis is made by finding eggs or, less commonly, adult worms in the feces.
 The eggs are indistinguishable from those of Fasciola hepatica.

-Treatment is with praziquantel 25 mg/kg po once (WHO) or tid for 1 day (Medical Letter).
+Treatment of fasciolopsiasis is with praziquantel 25 mg/kg orally 3 times a day for 1 day.

 Prevention involves not drinking contaminated water or eating freshwater plants in areas where Fasciolopsis buski is endemic.